Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/ShowCallout/README.md

 ![](screenshot.png)

 ##How it works
 A `Callout` is created, and its `calloutData` property is bound to a `MapView`'s calloutData.
-Using the `onMouseClicked` signal handler, the calloutData's `detail` is edited to display the mouseclick's coordinates.
+Using the `onMouseClicked` signal handler, the calloutData's `detail` property is edited to display the mouseclick's coordinates.

 ##Features
 - Map